-(c) Moody's Investor Services (Moody's)
+(c) Moody's \mathbb{R}^2 Investor Services ("Moody's")

-Moody's also has different rating scales for short-term, senior and subordinated debt.
+Moody's has different rating scales for short-term debt, long-term debt and preferred shares.
 Moody's short-term ratings are opinions of the ability of issuers to honor short-term financial obligations.
 The P-1 rating assigned to the Bank's short-term instruments is the highest of four rating categories and indicates a superior ability to repay short-term obligations.

 Moody's long-term obligation ratings are opinions of the relative credit risk of fixed-income obligations with an original maturity of one year or more.
-The Aa3 and A1 ratings assigned to the Bank's deposits and senior debt and to its subordinated debt are the second and third highest of the nine rating categories for long-term debt.
-Obligations rated Aa are judged to be of high quality and are subject to very low credit risk; obligations rated A are considered uppermedium grade and are subject to low credit risk.
+The Aa1 rating assigned to the Bank's deposits and senior debt, the Aa2 rating assigned to its subordinated debt and the Aa3 rating assigned to the Bank's preferred shares are all the second highest of the nine rating categories.
+Obligations rated Aa are judged to be of high quality and are subject to very low credit risk.
 Moody's appends numerical modifiers from 1 to 3 to its long-term debt ratings, which indicates where the obligation ranks in its ranking category, with 1 being the highest.